zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-mqtt.md

 # Home Assistant Using MQTT Discovery

-The preferred method of integrating your Z-Wave components with Home Assistant is through the official Home Assistant [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js).
+The preferred method of integrating your Z-Wave components with Home Assistant is through the official Home Assistant [Z-Wave JS integration](https://www.home-assistant.io/integrations/zwave_js), this because MQTT Discovery is limited compared to a native integration and Home Assistant updates frequently break it.
+Based on this I would **NOT RECCOMMEND** using MQTT Discovery, I don't plan to keep it maintained in the future.

 If you elect to use MQTT discovery, the following settings will allow ZWavejs2Mqtt to automatically add devices to Home Assistant.
 In addition to ZWavejs2Mqtt, you must run an MQTT broker to act as the server.

 To enable this method, you must set the flag **MQTT Discovery** in the Home Assistant tab.